 This course will study the historical background and general themes of the Old Testament books Genesis through Ruth.
-This course will cover the Creation, the Fall, the Flood, Moses, and the Exodus, the Tabernacle, The Law, The Wanderings, The Promised Land, The Tribes of Israel, The Judges, and the Story of Ruth.
+This course will cover the Creation, the Fall, the Flood, the Patriarch's, Moses, the Exodus, the Tabernacle, the Law, the Wanderings, the Promised Land, the Tribes of Israel, the Judges, and the Story of Ruth.
 Red Thread I is a survey course that helps students to recognize God's redemptive plan throughout scripture: His Red Thread of Redemption.
 The course also includes a strong practical element of how to teach these truths to children internationally with a weekly required art response.